sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-03-complexity.md

 # Hidden Complexity

-> "We demand rigidly defined areas of doubt and uncertainty!" - __Hitchhiker's Guide to that Galaxy__, Douglas Adams
+> "We demand rigidly defined areas of doubt and uncertainty!"
+> --__Hitchhiker's Guide to that Galaxy__, Douglas Adams

 Software failures are easy to occur because software is *essentially* complex.